-Stoops should be detailed in a similar way to porches, but are smaller in size and may be in the form of a recessed entry that indents into the building wall.
-The landings and covered areas of stoops shall have minimum dimensions as defined in the Zoning Ordinance.
+Stoops should be detailed in a similar way to porches, but are smaller in size and may indent into the building wall.
+The landing should be a minimum of five (4) feet deep by six (5) feet wide and a minimum of 50% of the landing should be covered.